 February 29th: The government conscripts striking workers at the Putilov steel factory and takes charge of production there.

-October: The ultra-conservative Alexander Protopopov is appointed interior minister, at the behest of the tsarina and Rasputin.
+October: The ultra-conservative Alexander Protopopov is appointed the interior minister, at the behest of the Tsarina and Rasputin.

 November 1st: The Duma is reconvened and immediately calls for an overhaul of the tsarist government.

-December 17th: Rasputin is assassinated by three conspirators, led by Prince Felix Yusopov, who are concerned about his impact on the tsarist regime.
+December 17th: Rasputin is assassinated by three conspirators, led by Prince Felix Yusupov, who are concerned about his impact on the tsarist regime.

 December 30th: The tsar is warned by his advisors that the army would no longer support him if there was a revolution.